Tour of Leeuwarden | Section 0 – Preamble

 Fries Museum

-The Fries Museum is about the Frisians and about Friesland, a quirky piece of 'abroad in the Netherlands'.
-About the eleven cities and the countryside, the love-hate relationship with water, the search for the typically Frisian and the place of Friesland
+Discover the Frisian in yourself at the Fries Museum!
+Here you will discover all about the eleven cities and the countryside, the love-hate relationship with water, the search for the typically Frisian and Friesland's place in the world

 Oldehove

-The Oldehove has been standing since 1529, and leans even more than the Tower of Pisa!
-You can explore both the inside and outside of this monument: in 2011 a lift was installed to bring all visitors to the first floor.
-Take the spiral stairs to go up!
+The Oldehove has been standing since 1529 and is leans even more than the Tower of Pisa!
+You can admire it from the inside as well as outside.
+The elevator, built in 2011, takes you to the first floor, and from there you will have to conquer the spiral staircase to the roof.

 The Princessehof National Museum of Ceramics